sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 THUS
 1. there is a limit to how much "pixels" we can get when we study a bunch of atoms in a box
-2. atoms are hot (move fast) - more "exact positions" of atoms could give such picture
+2. atoms are hot (move fast) - more "exact positions" of atoms could give "a picture we see"
 3. atoms are cold (e.g. 0 kelvin, no movement) - only one position of atoms could give such picture
 ```